Further results on Hilbert's Tenth Problem: Introduction

 where $P$ is an arbitrary polynomial of $12$ variables with integer coefficients.

 {\rm (ii)} $\forall^{10}\exists^2$ over $\Z$ is undecidable, i.e., there is no algorithm to test whether

-where $Q$ is an arbitrary polynomial of $12$ variables with integer coefficients. \endproclaim \Remark\ 1.3.
-In 1981 Jones [J81] obtained the decidability of $\forall \exists$ over $\N$ as well as some other undecidable results over $\N$.
-In 1987 Tung [T87] proved for each $n\in\Z^+$ that $\forall^n\exists $ over $\Z$ is co-NP-complete.
-He [T87] also showed that $\forall^{27}\exists^2 $ over $\Z$ is undecidable, and asked whether $27$ here can be replaced by a smaller number.
+where $Q$ is an arbitrary polynomial of $12$ variables with integer coefficients. \end{corollary} \begin{remark} In 1981 Jones \cite{J81} obtained the decidability of $\forall \exists$ over $\N$ as well as some other undecidable results over $\N$.
+In 1987 Tung \cite{T87} proved for each $n\in\Z^+$ that $\forall^n\exists $ over $\Z$ is co-NP-complete.
+Tung \cite{T87} also showed that $\forall^{27}\exists^2 $ over $\Z$ is undecidable, and asked whether $27$ here can be replaced by a smaller number. \end{remark}

 Our next theorem is related to polygonal numbers.
-Recall that triangular numbers have the form $T_x=x(x+1)/2$ with $x\in\Z$, generalized pentagonal numbers are those integers $p_5(x)=x(3x-1)/2$ with $x\in\Z$, and generalized octagonal numbers are those integers $p_8(x)=x(3x-2)$ with $x\in\Z$.
+Recall that triangular numbers have the form $T_x=x(x+1)/2$ with $x\in\Z$, generalized pentagonal numbers are those integers $p_5(x)=x(3x-1)/2$ with $x\in\Z$, and generalized octagonal numbers are those $p_8(x)=x(3x-2)$ with $x\in\Z$.
+Polygonal numbers of order four coincide with squares of integers.

-\proclaim{Theorem 1.2} Let $\Cal A$ be any r.e. subset of $\N$.
+\begin{theorem} Let $\mathcal A$ be any r.e. subset of $\N$.
 Then there is a polynomial $P_4(z_0,z_1,\ldots,z_{17})$ with integer coefficients such that for any $a\in\N$ we have